Elgeweily/CarND-Vehicle-Detection/writeup_template.md

 ### Histogram of Oriented Gradients (HOG)

-#### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+#### 1. Reading and Splitting dataset.

-I started by reading in all the `vehicle` and `non-vehicle` images.
+I started by reading in all the `cars` and `notcars` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]

+then I manually split the `cars` and `notcars` images into train and test sets, taking into consideration that successive images in the dataset are significantly similar so I made sure that after taking a batch of train images, I made a jump of 30 images or so before taking a batch of test images, and so on...(Cell #4)

+#### 2. Explain how (and identify where in your code) you extracted HOG features from the training images.

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.